spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 * Please claim conference and workshop meals and lodging that cost $1,000 USD and below per receipt via [Expensify](/handbook/finance/expenses/#-introduction).

 **If the cost is [over $1,000 USD](https://about.gitlab.com/handbook/total-rewards/compensation/#exchange-rates)**
-* For conference/workshop tickets and lodging (that are above $1,000 USD per receipt), memberships, please send the invoice to `growth-development@gitlab` once you have signed up.
+* For conference/workshop tickets and lodging (that are above $1,000 USD per receipt), memberships, please send the invoice to `growth-development@gitlab.com` once you have signed up.
-* For academic study, send a copy of your grades/transcript and invoice to `growth-development@gitlab`.
+* For academic study, send a copy of your grades/transcript and invoice to `growth-development@gitlab.com`.
-* For professional development and certifications, please send a copy of your certificate or proof of completion to `growth-development@gitlab`.
+* For professional development and certifications, please send a copy of your certificate or proof of completion to `growth-development@gitlab.com`.
+* For coaching recieved outside of our Coaching Right Now vendor, please send a copy of your paid invoice to `growth-development@gitlab.com`
 * Please see the Growth & Development [table](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#types-of-growth-and-development-reimbursements) for what additional documentation may be required for reimbursement.
 * Total Rewards will then notify payroll to begin the reimbursement process.